theartofeducation/go-template-repo/README.md

 ![CI](https://github.com/theartofeducation/template-repo/workflows/CI/badge.svg?branch=main)

-This is a template repo all AoEU repos should start with.
+A template repo for quickly starting Go projects.

 ## How To Use This Template